Wellness Core Grain Free canned dog food receives the Advisor’s top rating of 5 stars.

 The third ingredient is chicken liver.
 This is an organ meat sourced from a named animal and thus considered a beneficial component.

-The fourth ingredient lists chicken broth.
+The fourth ingredient is chicken broth.
 Broths are nutritionally empty.
-However, because they add moisture to a dog food they are a common finding in many canned products.
+But because they add both flavor and moisture to a dog food they are a common finding in many canned products.

 The fifth ingredient is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.